 - Despite Russia and Ukraine growing around a sixth of global grain, global stockpiles of grains are healthy, around 15% higher than a decade ago.
-As a proportion of demand, stockpiles have increased from 25% in 2012 to 30% in 2022 i.e. an increase of 20%. - Global food production in 2022 is projected to be higher than in 2021, and globally per capita food supply is over 2,800 kcal per person per day. - England's 2019 wheat crop, if it had been fed to people, could have provided 2,500kcal per person per day for 63 million people, using a little under 20 per cent of English farmland.
+As a proportion of demand, stockpiles have increased from 25% in 2012 to 30% in 2023 i.e. an increase of 20%. - Global food production in 2022 was higher than in 2021, and globally per capita food supply is over 2,800 kcal per person per day.

+- England's 2019 wheat crop, if it had been fed to people, could have provided 2,500kcal per person per day for 63 million people, using a little under 20 per cent of English farmland. - Recent fruit and vegetable shortages were attributable to poor weather driving shortages in countries the UK imports from, combined with Brexit and supermarkets not increasing the prices they offer in times of shortage meaning available food is sold elsewhere.